 Identify your fears and stand against them.
 I’ve found it helpful to speak God’s word out loud as an antidote for fear.
 I then express in clear terms what I believe.
 Often I pray and stand in faith by speaking out loud.

 When I was young, I had my palm read at a Methodist church Halloween carnival (how absurd!).
 I was 12 or 13 years old at the time, and the person told me that my “lifeline” on my hand was short and that I would die young.
 Immediately fear seized me!
-Fear of dying young lingered in the back of my mind until I gave my life to Jesus.
+Fear of dying young lingered in the back of my mind until I was Spirit Filled years later.
 When I learned that God promised long life, I took the Word of God and chased that fear away!

 Another antidote for fear is action!
 If a fear tells you not to do a certain thing, do it anyway!
 I just simply refuse to allow fear to rule me.

 Back in the 1990’s I took a group from our church on a missions trip to Guatemala.
 The ministry we worked with had a beautifully refurbished DC-3 aircraft for transportation to hard to reach areas.
 The short of the story is that during a storm the plane crash on top of a mountain!
 I was one of those who went to the crash site to try to help survivors.
 When I reached the site, aircraft parts littered the cornfield where it had crashed.
 The fuselage had broken into several pieces; the aircraft parts were everywhere.
 I could hardly believe what I saw.